XGBoosting Home | About | Contact | Examples

 Unlike L1, L2 regularization encourages smaller, more evenly distributed feature weights rather than driving them to zero.

-In XGBoost, the lambda hyperparameter controls the strength of L2 regularization.
+In XGBoost, the lambda (or reg_lambda) hyperparameter controls the strength of L2 regularization.
 Higher values of lambda result in smaller feature weights and a more regularized model.

 Early Stopping